 - cmd

 - cmd2 project page

-- · project bug tracker
+- project bug tracker

-- Florida PyCon 2017: slides, video
+- PyOhio 2019: slides, video, examples

 Building a new REPL or Command Line Interface application?

 Already built an application that uses cmd from the python standard library and want to add more functionality with very little work?